 The right to cancel includes any credit arrangements.
 The right to cancel is automatically extended to 12 months should the supplier fail to provide a written contract.
 You have 14 days to refund the consumer from the day you receive the notice of cancellation.

-Therefore it is very important that you make clear the following both on your website (pre-contractual information) and in the email you send once the consumer has ordered online ("written contract"):
+It is very important that you make clear the following both on your website (pre-contractual information) and in the email you send once the consumer has ordered online (written confirmation of contract)

 - Who is responsible for bearing the cost of returning the goods